 Therefore, anonymous feedback is a medium through which they can fearlessly, yet politely address their concerns.
 This way nobody gets hurt and the concerned management can take the necessary action in the most appropriate and careful manner.
 This helps put forward any form of negative feedback under a positive and inspiring light.

 Most leaders are confident that an anonymous employee feedback session will help create a more open and honest culture.
 On the other hand, some worry that it might have a negative impact on the culture.
 However, there is one important fact to note.
 Irrespective of your decision to provide an open platform or not, your employees are going to have an opinion.
 They are going to discuss it with their peers and derive a conclusion out of it.
+This is where anonymous employee feedback will help.
 Wouldn’t it be better to have the management hear them out?

-Therefore, it is important that the management brings out the best from this process.
+Therefore, it is important that the management brings out the best from the anonymous employee feedback platform.
 Being in the leadership and management team, you may not be able to comply with every employee suggestion.
 Your employees will understand as long as you validate the reason for disagreement.